 Year 7 Camp

 Held early in Term 1 at Forest Edge in Neerim East, the Year 7 Camp is an important turning point for many students.
-The camp comprises adventure and team building activities, supporting our students to build positive relationships with staff, our Year 10 Peer Leaders, and each other.
-Click here for 2016 Year 7 camp.
+The camp comprises adventure and team building activities, supporting our students to build positive relationships with staff and each other.

 Many of our students come to Sandringham with prior leadership experience.
 We value and nurture these skills, and help others to develop them, through opportunities in the Student Representative Council, as class captains, and as student leaders in our Primary Schools programs.